This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Cost: $38 (50% discount with Swiss Travel Pass)

 The Swiss Transport Museum is about a 30 minute walk from the train station but in the opposite direction of the Richard Wagner Museum.
-It too, is accessible by bus, boat, and even train.
+It too, is accessible by bus or boat.

 Experience Lake Lucerne